ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-10-mint-mobile-15-dollar-worth-it.md

 ---
-title: "Mint Mobile: Curious about getting a wireless plan for $15/month?
-Let's review!"
+title: "Mint Mobile: Thinking about Getting a Wireless Plan for $15/month?
+Let's review it"
 last_modified_at: 2019-12-10T16:20:02-05:00
 categories:
   - Reviews